 It can add them to several dishes.
 But, it is more recommended to make herbal tea.
 It helps maintain your body at the same time as your skin and your hair.

 Fennel seed herbal tea

-It should be noted that this herbal tea can be used to rinse the hair and serve as hair care.
+They should note that this herbal tea can rinse the hair and serve as hair care.
 It can remove impurities and chemical residue on the hair.
 To make herbal tea with fennel seeds, you will need:

 The list of ingredients: